pippim/pippim.github.io/programs/tim-ta.md

 # Tim-ta Configuration Kept in Local Storage

+A single file called `ttaConfig` stores
+Configuration settings,
-A single file called `ttaConfig` is used to store Tim-ta information for Configuration settings, Projects and Tasks.
-You should back this file up.
+Projects and Tasks.
+You should backup this file!
-See <a href="#Download">Download</a> section.
+See the <a href="#Download">Download</a> section to create a backup.
 The backup can be used on another device or browser.
-See <a href="#Upload">Upload</a> section.
+For example you can create projects in FireFox, make a backup and restore it in Chrome Browser.
+See the <a href="#Upload">Upload</a> section to restore a backup or add new projects another person sent you.

 `ttaConfig` is kept in "***Local Storage***".
-Local Storage is also used to store every stock alarm sound file and custom sound file.
+Local Storage is also used to store stock alarm sound file and custom sound files.
 Each of your devices and browsers will keep it's own copy of local storage.
-To transfer data between two browsers or different devices use the Upload/Download linked in the previous paragraph.
+To transfer data between two browsers or different devices use the Upload/Download discussed in the previous paragraph.

+One advantage of Local Storage is your ISP can't see your projects.
+Websites, including this
+{{ site.title }} website, can't see your projects,
+and any internet traffic hackers can't see your projects.
+Although the **Tim-ta** application is
+"in the clouds", your project data is not stored
+"in the clouds" and never transmitted.

+Another advantage of Local Storage is it's many times faster than the internet because it simply sits on your device and isn't transmitted over external wires into your building.

 To view Local Storage (from Chrome and Firefox browsers):